ldtteam/MinecoloniesWiki/source/buildings/archery.md

 </div>

-# About the Building
+# About the Archery

-The Archery building is where your [Rangers in Training](../../source/workers/ranger) become [Rangers Guards](../../source/workers/guard).
-This also allows them to level up without risk of dying to mobs.
-The number of students depend on the level of the building.
+The Archery is where your [Rangers in Training](../../source/workers/ranger) will train to become [Ranger Guards](../../source/workers/guard).
+This also allows them to level up without a risk of dying to mobs.
+The number of students that can be trained at a time depends on the level of the building.

 | Archery Level | Max # of Students |
 | :----: | :----: |